1. Home

 Benefits of vaccination in Grade 4 of primary school

-Vaccination against hepatitis A and B, and HPV begins in Grade 4 of primary school for the following reasons:
+Vaccination against hepatitis A and HPV infections begins in Grade 4 of primary school for the following reasons:

-• It is preferable for children to have received at least one dose of HPV and hepatitis A and B vaccines before they are exposed to these infections.
+• It is preferable for young people to have received at least one dose of HPV vaccine and at least one dose of hepatitis A vaccine before they are exposed to these infections.

-• With school-based vaccination, many children can be vaccinated in a short period of time, which helps protect everyone.
-It also means that parents do not have to go out to have their child vaccinated.
+• With school-based vaccination, many children can be vaccinated in a short period of time.
+This also avoids trips for parents.

 In addition to the vaccines scheduled in Secondary 3, the nurse will check if all children’s vaccination is up to date for the following diseases: